Nivshiz/Gaming-Company-Test/README.md

 # Gaming-Company-Test

-This repository contains 4 questions from a real home test of a gaming company.
+This repository contains 4 questions from a real home test of a gaming company, data is about a mobile game.

 For the purpose of uploading my solution i created a fake database but very similar to the original database given in the test.